fgRuslan/TwitterWiper/README.md

 #### Warning!

 There is no undo!
-Use these scripts smartly. remove-friends.py removes only first 100 friends.
-To remove more than 100 friends, run it several times.
+Use these scripts smartly.
+Or just backup your tweets somewhere in case you change your mind.

 These scripts require [python](python.org) to run and also [Python Twitter API](https://pypi.python.org/pypi/twitter)